Our aim: to get to the heart of the matter in a nutshell.

 Cohesion instead of division - parts of politics on the wrong track

-In the current issue, read the viewpoint of BDA CEO Steffen Kampeter, who counters the divisive forces in politics by not just thinking about the election date, but thinking about our future.
+In the current issue, you can read the viewpoint of BDA CEO Steffen Kampeter, who counters the divisive forces in politics by not just thinking about the election date, but thinking about our future.
 We want to move our country forward together.
-We will show that again when it comes to vaccination.
+We will show this again when it comes to vaccination.
 On the occasion of the vaccination summit, vaccination is also the topic of the week.
-The report on the EU Blue Card and the MINT trend report are also particularly informative.
+The report on the EU Blue Card and the STEM trend report are also particularly informative.
 And if you don't want to miss #Futurework21, you can find the direct link to registration in the agenda.

 Vaccination is economic policy